20 Soul Food Recipes to Celebrate Black History Month

 When is Black History Month?

 In 1926, Carter G. Woodson ignited a passion for recognizing Black Americans contributions to the nation by launching Negro History Week.
-He championed integrating their achievements into public school curriculums, understanding that this knowledge was vital for all Americans.
-It is celebrated in February’s second week, Negro History Week thrived for decades before evolving into Black History Month in the 1970s.
-Finally, in 1976, President Gerald Ford officially declared February as Black History Month, solidifying its national significance.
+He championed integrating their achievements into public school curricula, understanding that this knowledge was vital for all Americans.
+Celebrated in the second week of February, Negro History Week thrived for decades before evolving into Black History Month.
+In 1976, President Gerald Ford officially declared February as Black History Month, solidifying its national significance.